-Jordyn Woods Locks Down Instagram In Tight Black Mini Dress, Legs Have Fans Doing A Double-Take
+Jordyn Woods Locks Down Instagram In Tight Black Minidress, Legs Have Fans Doing A Double-Take

 Jordyn Woods is looking incredible right now.
-The model and former best friend to Kylie Jenner has come into her own since her cheating scandal with Khloe Kardashian and Tristan Thompson – suffice to say that Jordyn’s latest photos are showing the world just why her career is on the rise.
+The model and former best friend to Kylie Jenner has come into her own since her cheating scandal with Khloe Kardashian and Tristan Thompson, and suffice to say, Jordyn’s latest photos are showing the world just why her career is on the rise.

 Jordyn took to Instagram last night with two pictures from her red carpet appearance at the premiere of 47 Meters Down: Uncaged.
-The 21-year-old had opted for a little black dress that left little to the imagination, although – as ever with Woods – the skin-flashing came with class.
+The 21-year-old had opted for a little black dress that left little to the imagination.
+Yet, as ever with Woods, the skin-flashing came with class.
 Jordyn’s killer gym body was on show via a chic and sexy mini number, with fans seeing the model’s muscular calves, toned quads, and super-curvy rear.
 Jordyn was photographed relatively close up for her first and full-frontal photo, although a quick swipe to the right showed the SECNDNTURE founder full length.
 Semi-profile positioning here definitely ticked boxes for showcasing Jordyn’s sizzling legs, with fans appearing to have honed right in on the model’s shapely pins.

 Indeed, it did seem that Jordyn’s legs had gotten anyone looking away from their screens focused right back.